kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 *   Service identifier string
 *   Action identifier string

-The format of the API method location is:https://developer.kaltura.com/api-docs/#/[SERVICENAME].[ACTIONNAME], where
+The format of the API method location is: /api_v3/service/[SERVICENAME]/action/[ACTIONNAME], where

 *   [SERVICENAME] represents a specific service
 *   [ACTIONNAME] represent an action to be applied in the specific service

-#### Request URL Example

-Post a request to activate the *list* action of the *media* service to the following URL: https://developer.kaltura.com/api-docs/#/media.list.

 #### Request Input Parameters